Summary

 ): Dashboard!

 You'll have to give the unique identifiers of the dashboard and the filter you want to update.
 Click on Show Query below to find these identifiers.
 You might also give a new name and prefix filter.
-See the Given Datatype section for details on the input parameters.
+See the Input Parameters section for details.

 For the results, you can get plenty related to the dashboard, including a list of filters in use.
-See the Returned Datatype section for more choices.
+See the Returned Values section for more choices.

 Hide Query Example